AltschulerWu-Lab/CLIPn/README.md

-# CLIP<sup>n</sup>: Scaling up functional prediction for uncharacterized small molecules through integration of diverse high-content screening resources
+# Transitive prediction of small molecule function through alignment of high-content screening resources

 CLIP<sup>n</sup> is a Python package for integrating phenotypic screening data generated from diverse experimental setups.
 It provides tools for data integration for reference compound profiles and predictions for uncharacterized compounds.